paketo-buildpacks/rfcs/text/utilities/0000-add-live-reload-library.md

 ## Summary

-Add a standalone library for buildpack authors to quickly incorporate process reload into their buildpacks.
+Add a standalone library for buildpack authors to quickly incorporate process reload into their `packit v2`-based buildpacks.

 ## Motivation